 Moisture Control Systems:

 All Highland Bagpipes need some kind of moisture control.
 Whether it is a single reservoir at the bottom of the stock, or extensive tube systems.
 Unbridled moisture entering your pipes will only result in an unsteady instrument.
 Even for "dry-blowers" and people who live in drier climates, having a very open-style water trap will prevent excess moisture from accumulating in the bag, wood, and on the reeds.
-By purchasing a synthetic zippered bag from us, you'll receive a water trap to go with it.
+Some synthetic bags come with a bottle/hose trap when you purchase one new.
 Most of these systems are bottle style with a ribbed tubing that connects to your blowpipe stock.
 These are what is recommended with a synthetic bag.
 If you find that the bottle trap still is allowing moisture to accumulate on the wood and reeds after 30 minutes of playing, try replacing the fabric in the bottle with two halves of a sponge around the tube.
 This will restrict even more moisture from reaching your reeds.
 Other systems like the Ross Canister and Bannatyne Deluxe have more complicated hoses and nozzles that fit around the base of stocks.
 When learning to play, it's best to keep things simple and less involved.
 These are interchangeable between instruments and can be changed and/or upgraded in later playing.
 The standard tube and bottle trap will work just fine for learning and many experienced players use these models in their own set-up.
 All water traps should be emptied at the end of every practice and thoroughly cleaned and dried to prevent the growth of mold.